 In 2010, Mary Elizabeth Williams was diagnosed with melanoma.
 Although doctors were able to remove her tumor, a year later the cancer returned, this time to her lungs and back.
-A mother of two and savvy journalist, Mary Elizabeth knew that the odds of surviving a year with Stage IV melanoma were low, so she decided to take a chance.
+A mother of two and a savvy journalist, Mary Elizabeth knew that the odds of surviving a year with Stage IV melanoma were low, so she decided to take a chance.

 She enrolled in a phase I clinical trial at Memorial Sloan-Kettering Cancer Center conducted by Jedd D. Wolchok, M.D., Ph.D.
 An associate member of CRI’s Scientific Advisory Council and director of the CRI-LICR Cancer Vaccine Collaborative (CVC), Dr. Wolchok had led clinical trials of ipilimumab, an immunotherapy that blocks the CTLA-4 immune checkpoint molecule and that received FDA approval for the treatment of metastatic melanoma in early 2011.